 - Measure a process variable.

-- To change process variable into a pneumatic or electronic signal.
+- To convert the process variable into a pneumatic or electronic signal.
 (3-15 psi or 4-20 mA)

 - Transmitting these signal to a monitor or a controller.

-The output range of transmitter is standardized to bring uniformity in construction of secondary instruments as well as to facilitate them for test and calibration purpose.
+The output range of the transmitter is standardized to bring uniformity in the construction of secondary instruments as well as to facilitate them for test and calibration purpose.

 1. Pneumatic transmitter (3 to 15 psi output)

-2. Electronic/ electric transmitter (SMART transmitter - 4 to 20 mA output)
+2. Electronic transmitter (SMART transmitter - 4 to 20 mA output)

 3. Hybrid transmitter (Analog + SMART)

-In next article i will explain each type in detail and it's calibration procedure.
+In the upcoming article, I will explain each type of transmitter in the detail and also cover its calibration procedure.